jptweb/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 1. **Share your progress in Slack** before class (screenshot or link)
 2. **Rest of class:** Work time

-**What You Need to Show:**
-- At least 2-3 screens built in hi-fi
-- Basic navigation working
-- Consistent design started (colors, fonts)
-- Clear plan for what's left to do

 **No formal submission** - just participate in class and share progress in Slack.

 ---